 Projects currently in progress

 Living Temples.
-“It is a new multimedia art project in which contemporary technology helps blending location recordings collected at ancient Curonian sanctuaries with sounds obtained by natural objects found in those places (such as tree branches, stones, birds feathers) and with sounds created using archaic shamanic instruments (such as drums, rattles, whistles, zithers).
-Our creative strategy is that the music is made in collaboration with the landscape, regarding it as a living being and allowing it to play its part.”
+Shamanic music for deep listening made in collaboration with the Curonian landscape of western Lithuania.
+“It is a multimedia art project in which contemporary technology helps blending location recordings collected at the Curonian sanctuaries with sounds obtained by natural objects found in those places (such as tree branches, stones, birds feathers) and with sounds created using archaic shamanic instruments (such as drums, rattles, whistles, zithers).
+Our creative method is that the music is made in collaboration with the landscape, regarding it as a living being (genius loci) and allowing it to play its part.”

 Silent Temples.
 “In 2018-2020 I collaborated with my colleague and friend, audio engeneer and artist, Vilius Jokubaitis (Vilo Spice).
 Together we developed an audio-visual installation comprising an 80-minute animated film projection complemeted by a 5.1 surround soundtrack.
 It is an experiential piece of multimedia art, inspired by the Curonian heritage of our homeland.
 The installation premiered in June 2020 at the Museum of History of Lithuania Minor and then toured exhibition spaces and festivals around Lithuania in 2020-2021.”